reddit/baseplate.py/docs/cli/serve.rst

    At each report interval, this will update gauges with the current values returned by :py:func:`gc.get_stats()`.

-   Note: this only works on Python 3.4 and newer.

 ``monitoring.gc.timing``
    Enabled if ``true``, disabled if ``false``.
 Defaults to disabled.